sat-engineer/sovereign-merchant/product-and-tech-spec.md

 **Context:** Most small merchants have a QBO account but have never created an Intuit Developer app.
 We must avoid a situation where they create **developer/sandbox** keys, then wonder why no real invoices show up.

-**Strategy:** the Sovereign Merchants app should ship with **our** Intuit app credentials (server-side) for the common case.
+**Strategy:** the Sovereign Merchant app should ship with **our** Intuit app credentials (server-side) for the common case.
 Merchants just click “Connect QuickBooks” and do OAuth — no key creation. **However**, we should document a BYO-keys path for advanced/self-hosted users who insist on using their own Intuit app.

 ### 10.1 Preferred Path (No Keys Required)